A Direct Proof of the Short-Side Advantage in Random Matching Markets

 We expose now proposals from non-active doctors, one by one.
-For a given non-active doctor $d \in D$, we expose hospitals on the top $\hat{x}_d$ positions on the preference list of $d$, one proposal at the time.
+For a given non-active doctor $d \in D$, we expose hospitals in the top $\hat{x}_d$ positions on the preference list of $d$, one proposal at the time.
 The probability that a proposal is made to a hospital from the selected ones is equal to

 where $i$ is the number of the selected hospitals $d$ already proposed to and $j$ is the number of hospitals $d$ proposed to so far; clearly, $j \le n/2$, since $d$ is not active.
 As mentioned earlier, the total number of proposals (coming from non-active doctors) is at most $(1+o(1)) \, 3\ell \le 4 \ell$.
-Hence, the number of proposals that are made to the selected hospitals can be stochastically upper bounded by the binomial random variable $X \in \text{Bin}(4 \ell, c \log n / (2n))$ with $\E X = 2 \ell c \log n / n = 2n / a - o(1)$ and $\E X \le 2n / a$.
-We apply the (slightly more fancy) Chernoff's bound~(\ref{chern1}) with $t = n/40 - \E X \ge n/40 - n/150 > n/50$, provided that $a \ge 300$.
+Hence, the number of proposals that are made to the selected hospitals can be stochastically upper bounded by the binomial random variable $X \in \text{Bin}(4 \ell, c \log n / (2n))$ with $\E (X) = 2 \ell c \log n / n = 2n / a - o(1)$ and $\E (X) \le 2n / a$.
+We apply the (slightly more fancy) Chernoff's bound~(\ref{chern1}) with $t = n/40 - \E (X) \ge n/40 - n/150 > n/50$, provided that $a \ge 300$.
 Note that